MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes one argument, a positive integer, and returns a string of alternating 1s and 0s, always starting with 1.
-The length of the string should match the given integer.
+Write a method that will take a short line of text, and print it within a box.
+You may assume that the input will always fit in your terminal window.

-  Input: positive integer
+  Input: string

-  Output: string
+  Output: 5 strings
-    - alternating 1s and 0s
-    - always starts with 1
-    - length matches input integer

   ## Rules
   ### explicit